Coming in 2021 from Sunbury Press

 Author of The New College Reality and The Unemployed College Graduate’s Survival Guide.

 David Michael Slater’s Wingnuts is a desperately needed dose of rational thinking in a world slowly losing its mind.
-The adults responsible for the mess we’re in will probably hate it, which is why it should be assigned reading for every high school and college student who can read -— and for anyone else who can be inoculated before it’s too late.
+The adults responsible for the mess we’re in will probably hate it, which is why it should be assigned reading for every high school and college student who can read—and for anyone else who can be inoculated before it’s too late.

-Professor, McGill University and author of Classic Comparative Anthropology
+Author of Classic Comparative Anthropology

-David Michael Slater’s provocative new book Wingnuts aims to disrupt the echo chambers on both the left and the right — helping both sides to re-examine their beliefs.
+David Michael Slater’s provocative new book Wingnuts aims to disrupt the echo chambers on both the left and the right—helping both sides to re-examine their beliefs.
 In this age when liberals and conservatives can’t even seem to speak to each other, hopefully Wingnuts will be just disruptive enough to provoke constructive conversations on these important issues.

 Kevin M. Esterling